• Skip to main content

 Course Description

-Extend prior programming knowledge to create computer programs that solve problems; use the C++ language; apply computational thinking to enhance problem-solving; analyze, design, and implement computer programs; use basic and aggregate data types to develop functional and object-oriented solutions; develop classes that use dynamic memory and avoid memory leaks; learn error handling strategies to develop more secure and robust programs.
+Extension of prior programming knowledge and creation of computer programs that solve problems; use of the C++ language; application of computational thinking to enhance problem solving; analysis of, design of and implementation of computer programs; use of basic and aggregate data types to develop functional and object oriented solutions; development of classes that use dynamic memory and avoid memory leaks; study of error handling strategies to develop more secure and robust programs.

 Credits: 3 (3 Lecture Hours, 1 Lab Hour)